Medical Marijuana Dosage

 If you are smoking or vaping, take a draw for a few seconds, inhale deeply for around 2-3 seconds.
 Then wait 10 minutes to see if that dose is sufficient for your symptoms.
 If there is not noticeable effect, repeat the process and keep working your way up until you find your baseline dose.
 The same principle applies to tinctures, sprays, pills, homemade edibles and any other route of administration.

 Green Health Docs provides patients with guidance when it comes to using cannabis products and microdosing.
 We also broadcast our educational sessions on YouTube and Facebook.
-Visit us at any of our locations in Maryland or Missouri, or visit this page for telemedicine.
+Visit us at any of our locations in Maryland or Missouri, or visit this page for online evaluations.
 For more information or to learn how to become a legal medical marijuana patient, call or text us at 1-877-242-0362.